-Managing the (re)insurance cycle is traditionally a primary task for (re)insurance firms.
+Managing the (re)insurance cycle is traditional primary task for (re)insurance firms.
 The validity of the underwriting cycle itself has been questioned over the last two years.
-Still is it possible instead that new factors have entered the cycle model?
-Such new impacts may change the length and amplitude of the insurance cycle.
-What if we have not yet been able to collect enough data and evidence to recalibrate our expectations and retrain the cycle model?
-So is it possible that the insurance cycle is still functioning, while we simply have not had enough time to understand the new model?
-There are some new impact factor candidates, which have entered the cycle in its last two iterations.
-These are:
+Still is it possible instead that new factors have entered the cycle?
+Such new impacts may change its length and amplitude.
+What if we have not yet collected enough data and evidence to recalibrate our expectations and retrain the cycle models?
+So is it possible that the insurance cycle is still valid, while we simply have not had enough time to understand its new fundamentals?
+There are some disruptor candidates, which have entered the cycle in its last two iterations:

-.
-Coupled with wider availability of high quality modeled catastrophe loss-cost data at high geo-spatial granularity.
-Both of which lead to a more accurate pure CAT price definition.
-Thus smoothing out the 'inadequate pricing curve' part of the cycle.
+Coupled with wider availability of high quality modeled catastrophe loss-cost at high geo-spatial fidelity.
+Both of these lead to a more accurate pure CAT premium definition.
+Thus smoothing out the 'inadequate pricing' part of the cycle curve.

-.
-Faster 'release of surplus capital' within firms, with a capital markets’ accounting structure.
+Faster 'release of surplus capital' within firms, with capital markets’ accounting structure.
 Such firms typically offer securitized (re)insurance.
-More expedient internal capital release practices inevitably work to shorten the length of transition between lower amplitudes in the cycle.
+More expedient internal capital release practices work to shorten the length of transition between lower amplitudes in the cycle.

-The disruptions of InsureTech - IoT and telematics, ML and AI, are too recent to account for perturbations in the last five to eight years.
-They will inevitably have their impacts on future iterations of the insurance cycle.
+The disruptions of InsureTech - IoT and Telematics, ML and AI may be too recent to account for perturbations in the last five to eight years.
+They will inevitably have their impact on future iterations of the cycle.

 All of the above are supply side factors.
-To fully explain changes and perturbations in the insurance cycle one needs to examine correspondingly new factors and shocks on the demand side of the model.
-It may be worth to recount that other principal macro-economic cycles such as employment and interest rates have survived systemic shocks of various kinds over the last sixty years.
-With too little temporal observation and data, and without a re-calibrated model to account for new demand and supply side factors, it may be too early to pronounce definitively on the insurance cycle.
+To fully explain changes and perturbations in the insurance cycle one needs to examine corresponding new factors and shocks on the demand side of the equation.
+It is worth to recall that other principal macro-economic cycles such as employment and interest rates have survived systemic and systematic shocks over the last sixty years.
+With little temporal observation and data, and without a re-calibrated model to account for new demand and supply side factors, it may be too early to pronounce definitively on the insurance cycle.